gscdist/GscLabBlockchainApp/README.md

 # Troubleshooting

-If you encounter these errors during deployment, try these resolutions.
+<b>If you encounter these errors during deployment, try these resolutions.</b>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/troubleshooting3.PNG)

-If you receive the error message shown below that the network is over capacity, then the service was not created.
+<b>If you receive the error message shown below that the network is over capacity, then the service was not created.
-Please delete the blockchain service and the lab application, and repeat the deployment steps listed above until a blockchain service can be successfully created.
+Please delete the blockchain service and the lab application, and repeat the deployment steps listed above until a blockchain service can be successfully created. </b>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/overcapacity.png)